-duck primarily served to amaze the audience.
+duck served primarily to amaze the audience.

 Author: Даниэль Штрассберг